instant-dev/orm/README.md

   - All tables, columns, sequences and constraints will be inspected
   - Foreign keys and uniqueness will be used to determine one-to-one and one-to-many relationships

+Additionally, you can also pass a custom `schema` object to the `Instant.connect(cfg)` method as a second argument, but this is **not recommended**.
+It is usually reserved for testing purposes.

 ## Loading Custom Model Logic